aguirrejuan/ConvRFF/README.md

 ## TODO
-1. Make test in the models with all dataset, test? train?
-2. Is there a bugs in averages metrics when the class is zero?
-3. Normalization for score-cam (mnist experiment)() (just for plotting?)
+-3.
+Added parameter layer for averges CAM
+-2. add cross validalidation
+1. Test over more complex dataset (cats and dogs classification)
 4. Layer CAM
 5. Add compatibily with generator for large datasets.
-6. Build a plot for all methods comparative.
 7. modify score cam to select input
-8. Inform about the wrong calculation in the notebook
+8. Inform about the wrong calculation in the notebook (Cristian)
 9. Shutdown activation of layer in the middle